ItsKris1/social-network/audit_checklist.md

 # Functional
-[x] Has the requirement for the allowed packages been respected?
+Has the requirement for the allowed packages been respected? [x]

-Open the project
-[x] Is the file system for the backend well organized?
+Is the file system for the backend well organized? [x]

-Open the project
-[x] Is the file system for the frontend well organized?
+Is the file system for the frontend well organized? [x]

 # Database
-[x] Is SQLite being used in the project as the database?
+Is SQLite being used in the project as the database? [x]

-[ ] Does the app implement a migration system?
+Does the app implement a migration system? [ ]

-[ ] Is that migration file system well organized? (like the example from the subject)
+Is that migration file system well organized? (like the example from the subject) [ ]

 Start the social network application, then enter the database using the command "sqlite3 <database_name.db>".

-[ ] Are the migrations being applied by the migration system?
+Are the migrations being applied by the migration system? [ ]

 # Authentication
 [x] Does the app implement sessions for the authentication of the users?

 [x] Are the correct form elements being used in the registration?
 (Email, Password, First Name, Last Name, Date of Birth, Avatar/Image (Optional), Nickname (Optional), About Me (Optional))

 Try to register a user.